Cellpose trained to learn scale#

 When applying a cellpose model to an image, it is common to use the ‘diameter’ parameter to rescale image to detect structure at a different scale than the network was trained for.
 However this may not work if single images have objects at different scales within the image.

-If the training data has a mixture of small and large objects, cellpose can learn these.
+If the training data has a mixture of small and large objects, cellpose can learn these but we may need to “de-activate” the auto scaling.
 This can be shown with a simple simulation.

 import raster_geometry as rg